 Helping someone with this condition

 There is a lot that family and friends can do to support a person who has been affected by trauma or stress.
 It helps to recognise that they have been through a tough time and may be reluctant to admit they are not coping well, or to talk about it at all.

-Learning what you can about the particular trauma or stress-related disorder to understand what the person might be going through is a good start.
-Allowing time and space for the person to talk and open up about their experience, if they want to, can be helpful.
+Learning what you can about the specific trauma or stress-related disorder that the person might be going through is a good start.
+Allowing time and space for them to talk and open up about their experience, if they want to, can be helpful.
 Encourage their self-care through diet, exercise, and making time to relax.
 Help them to plan at least one enjoyable activity each day.